 Start with 30 seconds for each stretch and increase the duration as you gain confidence that they are feeling good and you’re not taking them too far.
 You can build up to holding the stretches for 3-5 minutes in a yin yoga style.

 Yes, we said it!
 Regular readers will know we’ve said it a lot.
 We’re not quite as anti-core exercise as we were when we wrote the Is There Any Point To Core Exercise post.
-But this is one of those cases where we think it’s really important to go against the accepted norms.
+But this is one of those cases where we think it’s really important to consider going against the accepted norms.
+It may well be that using your core more is actually making things worse not better.

 In a follow up email Joel, having been symptom free for a couple of months, asked if he was allowed to resume core training.
 We had previously talked around all of the above but we’d not put it quite so black and white.
 Instead of pandering to him by saying yes, or having a rant as above and saying no we instead asked why he felt the need to do core work.